The Community Development Department regularly updates and revises the Community Development Code (CDC) and Hillsboro Municipal Code (HMC).

 The Housing Hillsboro project aimed to help meet the needs of our community now and in the future.
 The adopted code amendments allow for more housing choices that are accessible, affordable, and fit the diverse needs of our residents.

-In addition, Housing Hillsboro reduced regulatory barriers, encouraged middle housing development, and brought the City's regulations and procedures into compliance with House Bill 2001.
-The statewide law that required cities to allow middle housing such as duplexes, triplexes, and cottage clusters to be built in areas traditionally zoned for single-family homes.
+In addition, Housing Hillsboro reduced regulatory barriers, encouraged middle housing development, and brought the City's regulations and procedures into compliance with House Bill 2001, the statewide law that required cities to allow middle housing such as duplexes, triplexes, and cottage clusters to be built in areas traditionally zoned for single-family homes.

 Hillsboro City Council adopted the draft amendments at their May 17, 2022 meeting with minor changes.
 Adopted amendments are incorporated in Subchapter 12 of the City of Hillsboro Development Code and went into effective June 30, 2022.